 I sat at the bar where he was sitting; he hugged me, smiling his dimpley smile.
 I calmly ordered my go-to bourbon cocktail, and I told him what I needed to say, with an eloquence that surprised me.
 I said I didn’t feel like the interest and effort I was putting out was being reciprocated, and I thought we should continue as friends if we are going to be on different wavelengths as we proceed in the relationship.
 I told him I like him, and I didn’t want to end up too deep without him there with me.

 I said all of this in a soft, vulnerable voice, because that’s how I felt.
 He thought for a second, quietly, contemplating.
-He said I was right about him not being in an emotional place to proceed, to which I nodded and said I could sense that, to which he smiled that dimpley smile and said, “You can?”
-He grinned a while longer, amused, seemingly unsurprised that I had picked up on his energy.
+He said I was right about him not being in an emotional place to proceed, to which I nodded and said I could sense that, to which he smiled that smile and said, “You can?”
+He grinned a while longer, somewhat surprised that I had picked up on his energy.

-He said it was very adult, what I was saying – I said I just want to protect my heart.
+He said what I was doing was “very adult.”
+I said I just want to protect my heart.

 He asked if we could still be friends, to which I said yes.
 He joked later when I paid my part of the tab, “Is this how it’s going to be as friends now?”
 I grinned, and paid.

-We bumbled on drinking our drinks, partially awkward, partially like nothing had happened.
+We bumbled on, partially awkward, partially like nothing had happened.
 We brainstormed about his co-op idea, which I love, and we still managed to smile a lot, as we do around each other.

 Although it was a downer, the whole interaction was surprisingly sweet.
-He walked me home, and on the way I was looking for Venus, which is in conjunction with the moon tonight.
-He told me his friend did an astrology reading for him earlier; she told him he would encounter an unexpected Venus.
+He walked me home, and on the way I searched the sky for Venus, which was in conjunction with the moon that night.
+He told me a friend did an astrology reading for him earlier and told him he would encounter an unexpected Venus.

 I looked away and pointed near the moon, saying, “Well, there she is,” with a smile.
 We laughed.